googleapis/google-cloud-ruby/CI.md

 ## Overview

-Continuous integration refers to the various tests run automatically against the source in this repository under different conditions.
-These tests can be enumerated in a matrix with the following five dimensions:
+Continuous integration refers to tests that run _automatically_ against the source in this repository under different conditions.

-1.  **Test trigger**
+### Test trigger

-    Continuous integration runs in response to four types of events:
+Tests can run in response to four types of triggering events:

 * **Presubmit**: Tests may run to validate code in a pull request before it is accepted into the main code base.
 * **Continuous**: Tests may run when new code is merged into the main branch.
 * **Nightly**: Tests may run each night on a schedule.
 * **Manual**: Some tests may be triggered manually.

+### Test matrix

+The full test suite can be conceptualized as a matrix across four dimensions: test type, test platform, Ruby version, and target gem.

-2.  **Test type**
+1.  **Test type**

-    Several types of tests are defined, to cover different things:
+    Several types of tests are defined, to validate different concerns:

     * **Unit tests**: Small, fast tests that check the code itself.
     * **Rubocop test**: The [Rubocop](https://rubocop.org/) style checker and linter.
     * **Build test**: Runs a build of the gem.
     * **Yardoc test**: Runs the [YARD](https://yardoc.org/) documentation generation.
     * **Linkinator test**: Runs the [Linkinator](https://github.com/JustinBeckwith/linkinator) tool to find broken documentation links.
-    * **Acceptance tests**: A small number of slower tests for a client that runs against the actual backend service.
+    * **Acceptance tests**: A small number of slower tests for a client that runs against the actual backend service. (i.e. similar to integration tests)
     * **Sample tests**: Tests of code samples, usually run against the actual backend service.

+    Note: the repo also has a directory of integration tests, but they are not currently run by the CI system.

-3.  **OS and architecture platform**
+2.  **OS and architecture platform**

-    We support several operating systems: Linux, MacOS, and Windows, mostly on the 64-bit Intel architecture, but this is being extended to include ARM.
-Some tests are run against a limited subset of this matrix, while others cover a broader set.
+    We test against several operating systems: Linux (Ubuntu), MacOS Big Sur, and Windows 10.
+These currently run on the 64-bit Intel architecture, but we may extend this to include ARM in the future.

 4.  **Ruby version**

-    Tests may run against one or multiple Ruby versions.
-We generally support four Ruby versions at any given time, but we may run some tests against only a subset of those.
+    We generally support four minor Ruby versions at any given time.
+(These are Ruby 2.5, 2.6, 2.7, and 3.0 at the time of this writing.)

-5.  **Test target**
+5.  **Target library**

     Google-cloud-ruby is a "monorepo", meaning it includes the source for multiple (and indeed, a large number of) individual libraries, each with its own test suite.

-In some cases, we'll run tests for all libraries, but in other cases we'll choose a subset of libraries based on considerations such as what code has "changed" in a pull request or commit.
+It is generally not feasible to run the entire matrix of tests at any one time.
+In most cases, we'll select a strategic subset of the matrix.
+For example, for presubmit and continuous tests, we normally do not test every target library, but select only those whose code as "changed" in a given pull request or commit.
+Similarly, we often limit the Ruby version coverage, sometimes testing only the oldest and newest supported versions, or even testing only the single newest version, if we believe that other tests will give adequate coverage to other versions.
+The CI configuration specifies exactly which tests will run under which circumstances, and this document will describe the setup below.

+### Test runner

 We use two different CI systems to run tests: **GitHub Actions**, a GitHub-provided CI system closely integrated into GitHub's development tooling and ecosystem, and **Kokoro**, an internal Google system.
 In general, the latter is used for tests that require or access security-sensitive data, notably acceptance tests that use real credentials to hit Google Cloud backends, while the former is used for all other tests.